Welcome

 To override, the person must:

-• have a proprietary interest (e.g. beneficial interest under a trust)
+• have a proprietary interest (e.g. beneficial interest under a trust, equitable lease, proprietary estoppel right), and

-• have occupation that is obvious on inspection or known to the purchaser, unless the purchaser made reasonable enquiry and the interest was not disclosed
+The occupation must be obvious on a reasonably careful inspection or known to the purchaser; otherwise, the interest will not override unless the purchaser made reasonable enquiry and the occupier failed to disclose the interest when reasonably expected to do so.

 Worked Example 1.2